Charlie Wilson's War poster

 The inciting incident occurs at 12 minutes when Charlie watches Dan Rather's news report showing footage of Afghan refugees and Soviet helicopter attacks.
 A refugee woman tells of watching her son die.
 This is the event that pierces Charlie's bubble of indulgence and makes Afghanistan real to him..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Charlie boards a plane to Pakistan, making the active choice to leave his comfortable world and see the refugee camps firsthand.
+This illustrates the protagonist's commitment to Charlie boards a plane to Pakistan, making the active choice to leave his comfortable world and see the refugee camps firsthand.
 This is his decision to enter the world of covert operations and geopolitical warfare., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: Charlie successfully increases covert funding to $500 million, then to $1 billion.
+Notably, this crucial beat False victory: Charlie successfully increases covert funding to $500 million, then to $1 billion.
 The Soviets are being defeated.
 Gust shows Charlie reports of Soviet helicopters being destroyed.
 They've won - or so it seems.
 Stakes raise as success brings new complications., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 76 minutes (74% through) represents the emotional nadir.
 Here, Charlie's request for $1 million to build schools in Afghanistan is rejected by Congress.
 After spending billions on weapons, America won't invest a million in peace.
 The dream of a rebuilt Afghanistan dies.
-This is the "whiff of death" - not literal, but the death of hope for a better outcome., reveals the protagonist at their lowest point.
+This is the "whiff of death" - not literal, but the death of hope for a better outcome., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 82% of the runtime.
 Gust tells Charlie the Zen master story: a boy gets a horse, and after each event the master says "We'll see."
 Charlie finally understands that consequences ripple forward in ways we cannot predict.
 This wisdom allows him to accept the complexity of what they've done., demonstrating the transformation achieved throughout the journey.